Yokozuna-Finance/contracts/Market.md

     ```

 * Set the maximum number of sell order in Secondary Market contract. setMaxOrder '[maxOrder]'
-    > Note: The maxOrder should be in number format and only be executed by owner of the Auction contract.
+    > Note: The maxOrder should be in number format and only be executed by owner of the Market contract.

     ```
     iwallet --account admin -v call <Market Contract>  setMaxOrder '[30]' -s 18.209.137.246:30002
     ```

 * Set the sale commission in Secondary Market contract. setSaleCommission '[percentageNumber]'
-    > Note: The sale commission should be in number format and only be executed by owner of the Auction contract.
+    > Note: The sale commission should be in number format and only be executed by owner of the Market contract.

     ```
     iwallet --account admin -v call <Market Contract>  setSaleCommission '[10]' -s 18.209.137.246:30002